Black liberal, your time is up

 We say we want to get out of here.
 You ask “how do we move forward?”
 As if we do not hear in your tone the hope that all this “unrest” can be quelled and we can move quietly onto the next killing.

 You insist on mistranslating us.

 Black liberal, your time is up.
 You have held the mic for too long.
 Give the mic to any random protester on the street.
 Any one of them will have something more insightful and analytically sound to say than you do.
+When you dress up in clothes with our slogans and go on TV all you do is cry.
 What are you crying about?
 I cannot remember the last time I have smiled so much.